bhauman/lein-figwheel/sidecar/README.md

 ## Adding the CLJS Autobuild component directly

-This time let's add our autobuilder by hand.
+This time let's add our autobuilder directly.
 This is not necessary but it's helpful to understand what is going on.

 ```clojure